THE GLORY THAT WAS ONCE

 a letter written to that person, dated December 22, 1931.
 (ERBzine

-It did come as somewhat of a suprise to me to discover that Metcalf
+It did come as somewhat of a suprise to me to discover

-for as ERB boasted in a letter of August 6, 1911:
+pose no problem, for as ERB boasted in a letter of August 6, 1911:

 “I wrote this story because

 to suggestions, and would like to know just what parts you consider unessential

 to the story and avoid a recurrence in the balance of the manuscript.”

 Like I said, for some bizarre reason Metcalf thought the

 reason.
 Without "Sola's story,” Tars Tarkas loses most of his motivation

 As for Dejah Thoris, she is the only reason Carter is

-"Speaking of sequels, I have the second
+"Speaking of sequels, I

-if I can kill Dejah Thoris though.
+first.
+I doubt if I can kill Dejah Thoris though.
 You know I told

 you that I was purely mercenary in so far as my work is concerned, but

 for them – funny, isn’t it?"
 (ERBzine

 #2834; emphasis added.)